SharadChoudhury/Hadoop-Project/README.md

 This repository contains the steps and code to perform ETL (Extract, Transform, Load) on NYC taxi data from the year 2017.
 The dataset is available for download and the process involves setting up the necessary infrastructure, importing data into a relational database, and then processing the data for analysis.

+# Tools Required
+1. AWS subscription for access to RDS, EMR.
+2. Python

 ## Data Source

 The data set for this project can be downloaded from the following links: